 “And you are angry, hungry, you know, you going to, it’s nothing, and you can’t ask anyone in this, in your way, because it’s the night you know, everybody sleep you know.”

-The group then walked approximately 20 kilometers back to Bihac, which they arrived at around 3:30 am, and from there continued their journey back to Velika Kladusa in the evening of July 19th.
+The group then walked approximately 20 kilometers back to Bihac, where they arrived at around 3:30 am, and from there continued their journey back to Velika Kladusa in the evening of July 19th.

-“It’s a long way, you must to be to to, walk walk, to Bihac, maybe 20 kilometers.”
+“It’s a long way, you must to be, walk walk, to Bihac, maybe 20 kilometers.”